Understanding Everything About CompuServe - Techduffer

 Thousands of people visited CompuServe’s dozens of moderated forums in the early 1990s; these were the ancestors of the World Wide Web’s discussion sites.
 (Just like the Web, a lot of forums were run by independent producers who hired moderators, often known as sysops, and handled the forum’s administration.)
 Numerous of these involved customer support provided by computer hardware and software firms.
 As a result, the target audience grew from being mostly corporate users to include technical “geek” people, some of whom had previously used the online Bix service from Byte Magazine.

 The user modified their messages locally while offline after the “run” was finished.
-In order to enable services like the chat system, the system also permitted interactive system navigation.
+To enable services like the chat system, the system also permitted interactive system navigation.
 Several of these services continued to be text-based.

 CompuServe’s Acquisition:

-Throughout its existence, CompuServe made a number of purchases, both prior to and following its acquisition by H&R Block:
+Throughout its existence, CompuServe made several purchases, both before and following its acquisition by H&R Block:

 Early in the 1970s, a tiny regional timesharing business based in Dallas, Texas called Alpha Systems used PDP-10 technology.
-It ran as a stand-alone business for a short while before the Dallas operation was shut down and its PDP-10 was transferred to CompuServe’s datacenter in Columbus, Ohio.
+It ran as a stand-alone business for a short while before the Dallas operation was shut down and its PDP-10 was transferred to CompuServe’s data centre in Columbus, Ohio.

 1986 saw the creation of the relational database system System 1022 by Software House.